 The theme of redemption is one that the angels desire to look into; it will be the science and the song of the redeemed throughout the ceaseless ages of eternity.
 Is it not worthy of careful thought and study now?
-The infinite mercy and love of Jesus, the sacrifice made in our behalf, call for the most serious and solemn reflection.
+The infinite mercy and love of Jesus, the sacrifice made in our behalf, calls for the most serious and solemn reflection.
 We should dwell upon the character of our dear Redeemer and Intercessor.
-We should meditate upon the mission of Him who came to save His people from their sins.
+We should meditate upon the mission of him who came to save his people from their sins.
 As we thus contemplate heavenly themes, our faith and love will grow stronger, and our prayers will be more and more acceptable to God, because they will be more and more mixed with faith and love.
 They will be intelligent and fervent.
-There will be more constant confidence in Jesus, and a daily, living experience in His power to save to the uttermost all that come unto God by Him.
+There will be more constant confidence in Jesus, and a daily, living experience in his power to save to the uttermost all that come unto God by him.

-&lt;sup>1 John 1: 3.
-Rev. 22: 12.
+&lt;sup>1 John 6:53, 63.

-As we meditate upon the perfections of the Saviour, we shall desire to be wholly transformed, and renewed in the image of His purity.
-There will be a hungering and thirsting of soul to become like Him whom we adore.
-The more our thoughts are upon Christ, the more we shall speak of Him to others, and represent Him to the world.
+As we meditate upon the perfections of the Saviour, we shall desire to be wholly transformed, and renewed in the image of his purity.
+There will be a hungering and thirsting of soul to become like him whom we adore.
+The more our thoughts are upon Christ, the more we shall speak of him to others, and represent him to the world.